youssef998/PhotoViews/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# PhotoViews

+This Project is supposed to be a CRUD app.
+So Far it only can upload a photo and list them in the app.

+The repo works as it uploads the images in uploads folders and also in reads its data from the same folder.
+Each time the user uploads it is refreshed and update the list in the app.

+Backend works on local machine. but on the PC machine not the mobile.
+Please follow the steps so you can run the app.

 # Backend

 Welcome to the PhotoViews Backend repository.
 This repository contains the backend code for the PhotoViews project.